-Michelle Ross’ short fiction collection, There’s So Much They Haven’t Told You, is the winner of the 2016 Moon City Press Fiction Award and was published in February 2017.
+Michelle Ross is the author of the short fiction collection There’s So Much They Haven’t Told You (Moon City Press 2017), winner of the 2016 Moon City Press Fiction Award.
 The collection was also runner-up for the Juniper Prize in Short Fiction and a finalist for the New American Press Fiction Prize and the Leapfrog Press Fiction Contest.

 A native of Texas, she received her B.A. from Emory University and her M.F.A and M.A. from Indiana University.
 She currently lives in Tucson, Arizona, with her husband and son.
-She works as a science writer and serves as fiction editor for Atticus Review.
+She works as a science writer.